 Amla for Rejuvenation

 Amla is a highly revered rasayana (rejuvenative) for the entire system.
-Specifically, it preserves youth, strengthens immunity, tonifies all the body’s tissues and promotes overall health and wellbeing.1 It is a brain tonic, it improves memory, and its sattvic nature fosters subtle awareness, balanced emotions, and clarity of mind.2, 1
+Specifically, it promotes youthfulness, bolsters immunity, tonifies all the body’s tissues and promotes overall health and well-being.1 It is a brain tonic, it promotes memory, and its sattvic nature fosters subtle awareness, balanced emotions, and clarity of mind.2, 1

 Amla in Triphala